-ImpactAlpha, June 28 — Bethesda, Md.-based Apis & Heritage Capital Partners helps small and mid-sized businesses with large workforces of color transition to employee ownership (see, “Black and brown employee ownership for the post-COVID economy“).
+ImpactAlpha, June 28 — Washington, D.C.-based Apis & Heritage Capital Partners helps small and mid-sized businesses with large workforces of color transition to employee ownership (see, “Black and brown employee ownership for the post-COVID economy“).

 Its Apis & Heritage Legacy Fund is looking to raise $50 million to finance at least eight employee-led buyouts, or ELBOs, over five years.
 In the pipeline: a Midwest sewer and pipe services company, a janitorial enterprise in the Northeast, an energy retrofitter and an electric services company in the MidAtlantic, Michael Brownrigg told ImpactAlpha.